OCD treatment. M’s story…

-- I feel I need to repeatedly check things are in order to reduce my anxiety.
+- I feel I need to repeatedly check things in order to reduce my anxiety.

 - I can’t stop thinking about the risk of being contaminated with germs or chemicals and thinking about an illness or even death.

 - I regularly have unpleasant thoughts that I can’t shake and they distress me

 I myself can identify not with just one or two of these statements, but with all of them.
 At times in my life when I have been particularly stressed, all of these worries and compulsions have been present in my mind at once.
 At other times, when I have been less anxious, I have only suffered from one or two.

 But you can imagine how difficult life can become if you are having all of these obsessional thoughts and having to give in to all of these compulsions at the same time!

 When I first got diagnosed, I had been suffering from all of the above as I was going through a particularly tough period in my life and had even been having suicidal thoughts, and thoughts of self-harm.
 Some of my Obsessive-Compulsive Disorder (OCD) behaviors were as follows: